Artemmkin/logging-sandbox/README.md

 There is a separate role for each service you want to install and play around with.

-Normally the order of the steps you should take would like this:
+Normally, the order of the steps you should take would be like this:
-1. Setup Storage and Log Indexer (Elastic Stack, Graylog):
+1. Install Storage and Log Indexer (Elastic Stack, Graylog):

     There is a role and a playbook for each ```storage+indexer``` host: ```elk```, ```graylog```.